Meryl Streep: 2020s: Streaming and theatrical projects

 Streep then starred opposite Leonardo DiCaprio and Jennifer Lawrence in Don't Look Up (2021), directed by Adam McKay for Netflix.
-Streep played a comical role as the fictional President of the United States who waves off the fears of climate change.
+Streep played a comical role as the fictional President of the United States who waves off the impending destruction of Earth by an asteroid.
 In his mixed review, Peter DeBruge of Variety stated she was "clearly having more fun than we are".
 Streep served as an executive producer on Sell/Buy/Date (2022), directed by Sarah Jones.
 She acted in the Apple TV+ anthology series Extrapolations (2023).
 Later that year, she began playing Loretta Durkin, a struggling actress, from the third season of the Hulu comedy series Only Murders in the Building, starring Steve Martin, Martin Short and Selena Gomez.
 Leila Latif of The Guardian wrote, "Streep, unsurprisingly, plays Loretta beautifully, truly tapping into the agony of a woman who's faced a lifetime of rejection but somehow kept her dream alive".
-She received a Golden Globe, and Primetime Emmy Award nomination and won a Critics' Choice Television Award.
+She received Golden Globe and Primetime Emmy Award nominations and won a Critics' Choice Television Award.
 In 2025, Streep attended the Saturday Night Live 50th Anniversary Special, in which she acted in an alien abduction skit portraying the mother of Colleen Rafferty, played by Kate McKinnon.
 It marked Streep's first SNL appearance.
+Streep then voiced Queen Butterfly in the Pixar Animation Studios film Hoppers, which was released on March 6, 2026.

-She is set to reprise the role of Miranda Priestly in The Devil Wears Prada 2, which is scheduled for release in May 2026.
+She reprised the role of Miranda Priestly in The Devil Wears Prada 2, which was released on May 1, 2026.
+It debuted as her highest grossing film in the opening weekend, in both global ($233.6 million) and domestic ($77 million) box office.

+Upcoming projects

-On August 18, 2025 it was announced that a biopic on the life and career of musician Joni Mitchell was in the works with Cameron Crowe set to direct the film.
+On August 18, 2025, it was announced that a biopic on the life and career of musician Joni Mitchell was in the works with Cameron Crowe set to direct the film.
 Streep has signed on to play Mitchell in present day with Anya Taylor-Joy playing Mitchell in the 1960s and 1970s.